• Home

 “And yet it doesn’t sound like it’s in high demand,” Mireya had noted.
 “Maybe it’s reserved.
 Government members, maybe?”

-“There’s plenty of people who can pay more than the government for a hotel room,” Cyrin had said thoughtfully, stirring his coffee.
+“There’s plenty of people who can pay more than the government for a hotel room, and the two of them struck me as having a business background,” Cyrin had said thoughtfully, stirring his coffee.
 “But that would explain why my family hasn’t stayed there.
 I wonder if they’ve tried.”

 “Maybe they only let you stay there if your bloodline’s had Aphiran citizenship for more than five centuries.
 Like how this coffee tastes of microaggressions and over-roasted beans.”